 - 1. Draft ABAL sent to the MTAB June 2, 2023 for preliminary review. - 2.
 A meeting of the MTAB was convened June 8 during which the CalMTA presented the draft budget, and MTAB feedback/comments were gathered. - 3.
-MTAB members were given until June 13 to submit written feedback on the budget to the CalMTA. - 4.
-CalMTA reviewed and incorporated feedback from the MTAB.
+MTAB members were given until June 13 to submit written feedback on the budget to the CalMTA. - CalMTA reviewed and incorporated feedback from the MTAB. - 5.
+CalMTA sent the final ABAL to the MTAB (which included the MTAB's Report and Recommendation) based on their feedback (June 26).
+This was also posted on the CalMTA website the same day. - 6.
+MTAB meeting was convened on June 30 for final review. - The final budget and MTAB recommendation report are incorporated into this ABAL filing.